dymodi/dymodi.github.io/Research/2018-MobiSys/Outline.md

 Commercial application require high security level

-This is the first paper that shows the effectiveness of BLE based beacon in real world commercial application.
-The scale of the system is larger than any other system studied in the followings aspects: For the physical layer, we have more than 15,000 beacons in 15,000 shops in Shanghai.
+This is the first paper that shows the effectiveness of BLE based beacon in large scale real world commercial application.
+The scale of the system is larger than any other system studied before in the followings aspects: For the physical layer, we have more than 15,000 beacons in 15,000 shops in Shanghai.
 For the sensor layer, more than 20,000 riders act as "sensors" with cellphone with them.
 Particularly, in the former studies the many, more than 600 types have cellphone have been involved in the system, which shows the effectiveness of our system in real world scenario.

 ## 2 RELATED WORK